Challenge Course and Climbing

 About Memorial Day Good Turn

 For more than seven decades, approximately 5,000 Scouts have gathered at Jefferson Barracks National Cemetery before Memorial Day to decorate each of the approximately 280,000 graves with an American Flag.
-In its 74th year (2023), the tradition is one of the longest-running Memorial Day events within the BSA.
+In its 76th year (2025), the tradition is one of the longest-running Memorial Day events within Scouting.

 The public is welcome to attend the event.
-Scouts from across the Council assemble at Beasley Elementary School and march into the Cemetery, where they proceed to the main flagpole for assembly and ceremony honoring our fallen soldiers.
-A flag presentation marks the opening of our ceremony, proceeded by a guest speaker who will address the crowd.
+Scouts from across the Council will assemble at the VA Hospital Orange Lot and march into the Cemetery, where they proceed to the main flagpole for assembly and ceremony honoring our fallen soldiers.
+A flag presentation marks the opening of our ceremony, followed by a guest speaker who will address the crowd.
 The ceremony will close with the retrieving of the flags, Taps, and Amazing Grace by the Bagpipers.
 Everyone will be dismissed to begin placing the flags on each grave.

 In 1866, Jefferson Barracks was established as a National Cemetery, and today is one of the oldest interment sites of the National Cemetery Administration, Department of Veterans Affairs.